isomerpages/moe-chijkcp/_co-curricular/Physical Sports/Ten Pin Bowling.md

 description: ""
 third_nav_title: Physical Sports
 ---

-## Ten-Pin Bowling
+## Bowling

 **(Non-Modular CCA)**

-**Level:** P3 to P6<br>
-**DAY:**<br>
-<u>P3 / Beginners</u><br>
+**Level:**&nbsp;P3 to P6 (All Members)<br>
-Tuesday: 2.00 - 4.00 pm (training duration)
+**DAY:** Tuesday: 2.15 - 4.15 pm (training duration)

-<u>P4-6</u> (TWICE WEEKLY)<br>
-Tuesday: 2.00 - 4.00 pm (training duration)<br>
+<u>School Team</u><br>
 Friday: 2.00 - 3.30 pm (training duration)

-**VENUE:** Chinese Swimming Club<br>
+**VENUE:**&nbsp;Chinese Swimming Club<br>
-**TEACHERS I/C:** \*Mdm Toh Chiew Yen, Miss Siti Nabilah, Ms Ng Huimin & Mdm Zhai Yuan
+**TEACHERS I/C:**&nbsp;\*Mdm Toh Chiew Yen, Miss Siti Nabilah, Ms Ng Huimin &amp; Mdm Zhai Yuan

 ### SYNOPSIS:

-Ten-pin bowling at CHIJ (Katong) Primary aims to cultivate & build fundamental skills in bowling.
+Ten-pin bowling at CHIJ (Katong) Primary aims to cultivate &amp; build fundamental skills in bowling.
 It provides students from P3 to P6 with the opportunity to understand and apply basic bowling skills, bowling terminology and game rules respectively.
 Through participation in the CCA, the students not only master the necessary skills required but have a sense of appreciation and passion for the game.
 Assessments will be conducted by the coaches every semester to monitor the progress of the students.

 ### Pre-requisite: